libbymiller/covid-uk/README.md

 For 50 runs, each set takes about 6-16 hours on a current laptop.

+## Running on Docker

+The repository contains a Dockerfile which can be used to build an image:

+`docker build -t coviduk .`

+a container can then be created:

+`docker run --name coviduk -ti covid:latest`

+### Quick Run Command

+An alias has been created to quickly run the simulation:

+`run_coviduk <analysis-number> <n-stochastic-realisations>`

 ### Reference

 [Davies NG et al. The effect of non-pharmaceutical interventions on COVID-19 cases, deaths and demand for hospital services in the UK: a modelling study.
 CMMID COVID-19 working group pre-print, 2020.](https://cmmid.github.io/topics/covid19/control-measures/uk-scenario-modelling.html)